• Blog

 Synapse Link

-• Ability to sync selected tables/entities
+• Table Selection: Ability to sync selected tables/entities

-• Data is stored in the Data Lake(~$26/TB/Month)
+• Data Storage: Data is stored in the Data Lake(~$26/TB/M)

 Factors Influencing Your Choice for Synapse or Fabric for Data